 Rose Mendonca graduated in 2015 from The Art Institute of California - Sacramento, earning her Bachelor of Science degree in Digital Filmmaking and Video Production.
 Her passion for producing earned her the 2013 Next Talent Fellowship Award.
-Her interest in film began at age four, when she saw The Wizard of Oz.

 In 2013, she wrote, directed and co-produced her first film, The Wing Man, which premiered in December at the historical Woodland Opera House in Woodland, California and screened at the Wizard World Film Festival as part of Sacramento's first Wizard World Comic-Con.
 Rose also produced Eden, which screened at the 2013 Sacramento Film & Music Festival, and Nostalgia, which screened in April 2014 at the Garden State Film Festival in Atlantic City, New Jersey.